dcellison/phi/grammar/morphology.md

 * phi focuses on soft sounds
   * like wind or water
   * emphasis on unvoiced sounds
-* phi is an isolating language
+* phi is closest to an isolating language
+  * "Analytic languages cover languages with no inflectional morphology and a low morpheme-to-word ratio, while isolating languages have all that and no derivational morphology"
   * uses particles to modify and tag sentences
+  * in phi, nouns have the highest morpheme-to-word ratio
+  * verbs are lower in morpheme count
+  * almost all commonly-used words are single morphemes

 * phi is also an analytic language
   * sentence structure is rigorously specified
   * sentence fragments can actually be mixed up